KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-10-02-Working-with-AWS-CodeCommit.md

 ![AWS-CODECOMMIT](/assets/images/favicon/connecttoInstance.png)

-:thumbsup:You have successfully connected to a terminal session on the EC2 instance.
+👍You have successfully connected to a terminal session on the EC2 instance.

 ## Create a local repository using Git